 Deployment Readiness Briefs

-The FFSC Deployment Specialist offers monthly deployment classes and when requested by a command, offers a Deployment Readiness Briefs to the single sailor, single parent, and married sailor by to assist in preparing for deployment.
-The FFSC doesn't stop there they continue to offer ongoing support for their families while the service member is deployed.
+The FFSC Deployment Specialist offers monthly deployment classes and when requested by a command, offers Deployment Readiness Briefs to single sailors, single parents, and married sailors to assist them in preparing for deployment.
+The FFSC doesn’t stop there; they continue to offer ongoing support to families while the service member is deployed.
 Contact your command for more information or call the FFSC to sign-up for one of the monthly classes.

 Deployment services are educational and support programs that assist family members and deploying commands to successfully manage the separation/reunion cycles associated with military duty.
 In order to reduce personal and family emergencies, stress of separation, and to assist active duty service members and families in preparing for deployment, services are provided before, during, and after deployments.
-Deployment services are tailored to the needs of an individual command and include collaboration with command leadership, ombudsman, and family readiness groups to develop the right mix of program subject matter for varied target audiences.
+Deployment services are tailored to meet the needs of individual commands and include collaboration with command leadership, ombudsmen, and family readiness groups.

 The Return and Reunion Program (R&R)